logo

 Yellow Belts are expected to improve processes in their own day-to-day work processes and provide Subject Matter Expertise to support Green and Black Belts.
 Following the use of the Lean Six Sigma methodology for several months, Yellow Belts can choose to continue on their Lean Six Sigma journey by attending the Green Belt training (LSSPGB).
 This will provide a refresher to what they have learnt and develop a greater understanding of the methodology by introducing more tools.
 The Green Belt also offers the opportunity for certification.

 There is no exam at the end of the LSSYB.
-A certificate of attendance is issued upon completion of the training.

 Audience